 If you record your calls and you need someone to critique you, it’ll be much easier if the call is recorded.
-You can start and stop at key points in the conversation to go over them extensively in order to really understand what’s happening and why.
+You can start and stop at key points in the conversation to go over them extensively to understand what’s happening and why.

 - Set a day in your schedule to go over your cold call transcriptions.
 If you’re a manager and you want to set an example, use a positive example and bring your team in to discuss what happened and what you expect from your agents.

-Cold calling is an awkward, but necessary task sales agents are faced with on a regular basis.
-These twelve actionable cold calling tips that really work in any industry aren’t going to miraculously keep businesses on the other end of the line, but when they’re a part of a much bigger strategy, they help to increase the odds in your favor.
+Cold calling is an awkward but necessary task sales agents are faced with regularly.
+These twelve actionable cold calling tips that work in any industry aren’t going to miraculously keep businesses on the other end of the line.
+When they’re a part of a much bigger strategy, they help to increase the odds in your favor.

-Small changes often lead to big improvements — especially when those changes are all geared towards improving the customer experience.
-We’re all bothered by cold calls, but occasionally, they can be helpful and informative.
-Your goal should turn occasionally into every time.
+Small changes often lead to big improvements, especially when those changes are all geared towards improving the customer experience.
+While some cold calling is unwelcome, we’ve all had ones that are helpful and informative.
+Your goal should be to make that happen every time.